 ALL plural nouns in the dative case add an -n to the end of them IF there’s not one there already OR unless the plural form is -s (e.g. with foreign nouns):

 nominative plural: die Kinder (the children) → dative plural: den Kindern

-nominative plural: die Wagen (the car) → dative plural: den Wagen
+nominative plural: die Wagen (the cars) → dative plural: den Wagen

-nominative plural: die Autos (also ‘the car’) → dative plural: den Autos
+nominative plural: die Autos (also ‘the cars’) → dative plural: den Autos

 des Vaters, des Kindes.

 There is no good reason why the terminology is ‘weak’ masculine nouns, but anyway, here is how it works: